fmalina/revisions-blocl/activism/shadowstate.md

 The fundamental thing is about management – it’s about managing these companies, rigorously and effectively, not enough money is spent by the government on oversight.
-It simply doesn’t employ enough people to oversee the firms it’s contracted.
+It simply doesn't employ enough people to oversee the firms it’s contracted.

 So who is managing this risk?
 Who’s managing our learning process?
 Well, no